AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 ### The getValOnce() Plug-in

 The purpose of this plug-in is to keep values from getting falsely duplicated in the code when a visitor refreshes a page or uses the browser's back button to go back to a page where a value was set.
-In this tutorial, we will use it to keep the `clickthrough` event from being duplicated.
+In this lesson, you will use it to keep the `clickthrough` event from being duplicated.

-This code for this plug-in is available in the [Analytics Documentation](https://marketing.adobe.com/resources/help/en_US/sc/implement/getValOnce.html), but we will include it here for your ease of copy/paste.
+The code for this plug-in is available in the [Analytics Documentation](https://marketing.adobe.com/resources/help/en_US/sc/implement/getValOnce.html), but we will include it here for your ease of copy/paste.

 1. Copy the following code

    ```javascript
    /*
    * Plugin: getValOnce_v1.11
    */